m-tari/stock_direction_predict_ml/README.md

  - Given the opening, closing, min, max, and volume of a stock in the previous 9 days (and given the opening price of a stock on day 10) can we predict the directional movement of a stock on day 10?

 # Files
-- **process.ipynb** Notebook describing my work
+- **process.ipynb**: A Jupyter Notebook describing my work.
-- **data.csv** csv file containing opening, closing, min, max, and volume of 94 stock in 500 days.
+- **data.csv**: A csv file containing opening, closing, min, max, and volume of 94 stock in 500 days.
 The first opening date price is scaled to 1.